ESD Diploma

 - Kellerwald-Edersee Nature Park

-With its offer "Wilderness up close", the Kellerwald-Edersee National Park enables primary school classes from the fourth grade onwards to experience wilderness with all their senses and to learn about its effects on biodiversity.
+With its "Wilderness up close" offer, the Kellerwald-Edersee National Park enables primary school classes from the fourth grade upwards to experience wilderness with all their senses and to learn about its effects on biodiversity.

-The Kellerwald-Edersee and Diemelsee nature parks offer a variety of excursions and guided tours especially for elementary schools.
+The Kellerwald-Edersee and Diemelsee nature parks offer a variety of excursions and guided tours especially for primary schools.

 At Hessenstein Castle, the children learn about the most important native tree species and can independently make various objects from wood in the castle's own outdoor workshop.

-Through intensive experiences with nature, in the form of an action-oriented combination of experiencing nature and ecological education, the students are encouraged to reflect on the individual and societal interaction of humans and nature on a regional and global level.
-In the sense of education for sustainable development, various competencies and perspectives such as participation, change of perspective, empathy or global networking are trained.
+Through intensive experiences of nature, in the form of an action-oriented linking of experiencing nature and ecological education, the pupils are encouraged to think about the individual and social interaction of people and nature at regional and global level.
+In the sense of education for sustainable development, various competences and perspectives such as participation, change of perspective, empathy or global networking are trained.

 Module 4: Bee, bird and insect protection